Reby0217/iOS-ProductivityApp-TripMaker/TripMaker/README.md

 ### Database Management Functions

 1. **Initialization and Setup**
-   - `setupDatabase()`: Initializes and connects to the SQLite database stored locally and syncs with iCloud for data backup and cross-device availability.
+    - `setupDatabase()`: Initializes and connects to the SQLite database.
+It checks for an existing database at the iCloud-specified path or creates a new one if none exists, then populates it with initial data.
-   - `createTables()`: Creates tables for routes, locations, tags, rewards, user profiles, user routes, user rewards, focus sessions, and visited locations.
+    - `createTables()`: Creates the necessary tables in the database if they do not already exist.
+This includes tables for routes, locations, tags, rewards, user profiles, user routes, focus sessions, visited locations, and user rewards.
-   - `insertInitialData()`: Populates the database with initial data for routes, locations, tags, and rewards.
+   - `insertInitialData()`: Populates the database with initial data including routes, locations, tags, and rewards.
+This function is a high-level orchestrator that calls other functions to handle specific types of data insertion.

 2. **Data Manipulation**
    - `addRoute(name, mapPicture)`: Adds new travel routes.